stiamon77/AQST-MS/README.md

 [**ABS Plastic Case**](https://s.click.aliexpress.com/e/_mNRPQqo) And of course, I specially selected the right case to accommodate all the electronic stuffing.
 See below how to place everything in it correctly and where to make the holes.
 You can choose a suitable color, black or white.

+**!When installing the sensor into the housing, remember that the distance from the antenna on the front side of the sensor to the housing wall must be at least 5-6mm.!**

 [**UV Bonding & Welding Glue**](https://s.click.aliexpress.com/e/_mKt8EUU) This is not necessary, but to make beautiful holes for the light brightness sensor and LED, this glue will be useful.
 It is transparent after drying.

 [**HSS Straight Groove Step Drill**](https://s.click.aliexpress.com/e/_mqpy4ZI) This is also not necessary, but beautiful holes can be made using a step drill.